How to Prevent Mold in Shipping Containers

 Mold is caused by contamination with mold spores.
 It can occur during the manufacturing or storage of products.
 Therefore, it is vital to check the items you want to store or ship in a container and treat them properly in case of infection.

 Moisture tends to lead to mold.
 If you keep wet items in a latched container for a long time, you will likely have to deal with mold later.

 If moisture has gotten to the packaging, it’s also best to dry it or replace it with dry packaging.
 It’s better to use airtight storage containers for food.

 Much air in the product packaging can dampen in long transit, eventually causing mold to form.
 Make sure your packaging is airtight.

 Damp air in the container:

-Not only moist products but also damp air and condensation can lead to mold during long transport.
+Not only moist products but also damp air and condensation can lead to mold in shipping containers during long transport.